 Chip & Pin FAQs

-You have access to multiple currencies with just one card and can shop at tens of millions of merchants Worldwide, wherever you see the Visa symbol.
+You have access to multiple currencies with just one card and can shop at tens of millions of merchants Worldwide.

 What is Chip & Pin?